jessfraz/blog/content/post/ld_preload.md

 and I came up with this absolutely insane idea for "kernelless".
 Yeah, it’s a joke making fun of all the other “-less”s.
 But ours was special, m’kay.
 He even made a dope website for it, [kernelless.cloud](http://kernelless.cloud/).

-So the way I was going to implement this in my mad science way would be as “Cloud Native Syscalls.”
+So the way we were going to implement this in a mad science way would be as “Cloud Native Syscalls.”
 Let me tell you about the “Cloud Native Syscalls”…